roeegro/SwimFix/README.md

     - **User Tests** including manual video annotation
 - **Input**: Video of the swimmer in a front setting (i.e. the camera is located at the end of the pool and faces the swimmer)
 - **Output**:
-	- Keypoints display/saving (PNG, JPG, AVI, ...), keypoint saving (CSV)
+	- Keypoints display (PNG, JPG, MP4 and saving (CSV)
-	- Graphs for the keypoints' coordinates in each frame of the video.
+	- Graphs of the keypoints' coordinates in each frame of the video.
-	- Graphs for the angles of the swimmer's shoulder/elbows/wrists in each frame of the video
+	- Graphs of the angles of the swimmer's shoulder/elbows/wrists in each frame of the video
 - **OS**: Ubuntu 18.04 for inference/training, Windows 10 for inference only
-- **Training and datasets**:
+- **Training**:
     - [**OpenPose Training**](https://github.com/CMU-Perceptual-Computing-Lab/openpose_train).

  <p align="center">